Softorage/Softorage/_software/blender.md

 categories: ["3D Computing Graphics Software", "Computer Simulation"]

 # 15 'license':
-license: "GNU GPL v2 or later"
+license: "GPL v2 or later"

 # 16 'social': Social presence of software or community behind it.
 Supported parameters are(case-sensetive, watch for typos): wikipedia, youtube, facebook, twitter, pinterest.
 In case a non-supported parameter is used, it will shown as formatted text on website.
 social: